-Using a zonal statistics geoprocessing technique common to many GIS analyses, average values from the Community Exposure Index were calculated for each Green Habitat Core, including the surrounding areas within one kilometer of each Core.
-This 1-kilometer extension outside the Core was necessary because Habitat Cores are natural, open landscapes containing few to no exposed community assets.
-The 1-kilometer buffer was determined in consultation with technical experts.
-Next, the average Fish and Wildlife Index value was calculated for each Core without applying the 1-kilometer buffer.
+Using a zonal statistics geoprocessing technique common to many GIS analyses, average values from the Community Exposure Index were calculated for each Green Habitat Core, including the surrounding areas within one kilometer of each Core; a 0.25km buffer was used Guam and American Samoa (see Dobson et al. 2021a-b for details).
+Incorporating the buffer area outside the Core was necessary because Habitat Cores are natural, open landscapes containing few to no exposed community assets.
+The buffer was determined in consultation with technical experts.
+Next, the average Fish and Wildlife Index value was calculated for each Core without applying the buffer.
 The average Community Exposure and Fish and Wildlife Index values were then multiplied to produce a score for each Core.